marberrym/AtlantaJSPresentation/HOCIntro.md

 <br>

+@ol
-* The return value is the same for the same argument.
+- The return value is the same for the same argument.
-* It's evaluation has no side effects or mutations.
+- It's evaluation has no side effects or mutations.
+@olend

 @snapend